bissli/opendate/README.md

 - Financial functions (yearfrac, fractional periods)
 - Enhanced parsing with special codes and business day offsets
 - Built-in NYSE calendar (extensible to others)
+- `Interval.months` returns float for precise financial calculations
+- `DateTime.today()` returns start of day for consistent behavior

+**Note:** Some Pendulum behavior is intentionally modified for financial use cases.

 ### Over datetime